 We also like the Smith River, but it’s hard to get on.
 Some of these rivers require a permit that limits the number of people on the river per day.
 The Smith River, in particular, it’s hard to get a permit.

 Above: Camping on BLM land south of Cody, Wyoming

 You call your camper the, “Tin Tent”.
 Your camper is made from fiberglass so it could also be called a, “Fiber Tent” or maybe a, “Glass Tent”.
 Where did the name come from?

 Years and years ago, when people were sleeping in a truck shell, they called it camping in a tin tent.
 It’s just an old expression from years gone by.

 “Our Milner fits our short bed truck perfectly.
 It has been a good decision for us.”

 To keep the weight down, our camper does not have a bathroom.
 On many of our river trips, we are required to bring a porta potty with us.
 I don’t want to fool around with black water or finding a place to hook-up.
-From years of camping, I’ve learned that you get used to the feeling of being a little dirty.
-That doesn’t bother us much.

 What’s important is that the camper doesn’t stick out past the truck’s bed.
 Our Milner fits our short bed truck perfectly.
 It’s been a good decision for us.